And that weird slogan about, “The glass being perpetually (almost) always

-That just means that I almost always write from a pretty positive (even humorous) point of view; however, I do delve occasionally into more serious, painful topics because life isn’t only about joy.
+That just means that I almost always write from a positive (even humorous) point of view.
+I do, however, occasionally delve into more serious topics as well, because life isn’t only about the good times.

 He loves snow skiing, coconut desserts, Myth Busters, airplanes and jaylenosgarage.com.
 He is completely incapable of going even one day without popcorn.